How to Get Rid of Moles and Keep Them Away

 • Deep tunnels: Usually 3-feet underground, are like complex homes.
 These include a food storage area and bathroom areas.
 You can identify them by the mole tunnel entrance and exits.

 Once moles decide to infest your lawn, they can cause significant damage in a very short period of time.
-One mole can tunnel up to 18 feet per hour in the right conditions, so it’s important to get rid of the moles quickly!
+One mole can tunnel up to 18 feet per hour in the right conditions, so getting a yard mole removal plan in place is important!

 Mole tunnels are marked by raised trails in your yard.